Governance Documents

 Amendment of Bylaws

-These bylaws may be amended by a two thirds vote of the directors present at any meeting of the Board, provided such amendments have been circulated thirty (30) days in advance of the meeting.
+These bylaws may be amended by two thirds vote of the directors present at any meeting of the Board, provided such amendments have been circulated thirty (30) days in advance of the meeting.